telerik/blazor-docs/components/wizard/events.md

 ## OnChange

-The OnChange event is triggered on the current step and fires before the step has changed.
+The `OnChange` event is triggered on the current step and fires before the step has changed.
 The handler receives an object of type `WizardStepChangeEventArgs` which exposes the following fields:

 * `TargetIndex` - contains the index of the targeted new Wizard step.
 * `IsCancelled` - specifies whether the event is canceled and the built-in action is prevented.

-[Custom Wizard buttons]({%slug wizard-structure-buttons%}#custom-buttons) **do not trigger the OnChange event**.
-However, the event **will always fire** when clicking on the [Wizard Stepper]({%slug wizard-structure-stepper%}).
-This means that you may need to do one of the following:
-* Execute business logic in both the step `OnChange` handler and the [button `OnClick` handler]({%slug wizard-structure-buttons%}#custom-buttons).
-* Call the step `OnChange` handlers from the button `OnClick` handlers (second example below).
+>[Custom Wizard buttons]({%slug wizard-structure-buttons%}#custom-buttons) do not trigger the `OnChange` event.
+See section [Execute Business Logic With Custom Wizard Buttons]({%slug wizard-structure-buttons%}#execute-business-logic-with-custom-wizard-buttons).

-The OnChange event handler is defined in the respective `<WizardStep>` tag.
+The `OnChange` event handler is defined in the respective `<WizardStep>` tag.

->caption Handle the `OnChange` event of the first and second steps.
-The result from the snippet below.
+>caption Handle the `OnChange` event of the first and second step (code snippet below)

 ![OnChange](images/onchange-example.gif)